aridjayarecipes/cutesrecipes.web.app/content/post/2169-simple-way-to-prepare-award-winning-japanese-plum-syrup.md

 1. If you rinse plum, remove any water.
 1. Remove stem end.
 (Use toothpicks.)
 1. Add plums and sugar alternately in a sanitized jar.
-1. Store the jar in a cool & dark place for 1 month.
+1. Store the jar in a cool &amp; dark place for 1 month.
 Shake the jar occasionally.
 (Don’t open the lid!)
 1. After a month, it’s time to open the lid.
 Take plums out.
 Heat syrup in a pan and bring to boiling.
 1. Once boiled, add the syrup into a sanitized jar and store in fridge.
 (Nice golden color!)
 1. Enjoy with cold water or sparkling water (syrup : water = 1 : 5).
 Over shaved ice is also a good idea.
 (You don’t have to dilute!)